dentarg/auth0-blog/_posts/2018-01-18-developing-angularjs-applications-part-1.markdown

 </div>
 ```

-One-way data binding is changes propagating down and flowing into the component to update it with new data.
+One-way data binding allows changes to propagate down and flow into the component to update it with new data.

 ## LifeCycle Hooks